kristofhracza/hacking_methodology/misc/meth.md

 # Checklist for myself (mainly)
-- Assume that the easiest path is the best
+- Assume that the easiest path is the best (Occam's razor)
 - Enumerate every new finding and connect to previously obtained information

 # Terminal tricks